 What resources, books, etc. have been helpful?

-Will: It was serendipitous that Oscar came out while he was studying to be a counselor.
+Matt: It was serendipitous that Isaac came out while he was studying to be a counselor.
 I think a big part of him realizing his true self came during his course in group therapy.
 Things also clicked while he was studying family therapy.
 Also, and my inner Luddite hates to admit this, I think the trans community on Instagram helped him come to terms with who he’s always been.
 For me personally, I read a wonderful book called The Velvet Rage by Dr. Alan Downs that helped me process the trauma that happens when you’re a gay man in a straight world.
 Not being able to communicate to people who you actually are creates a lot of anger and resentment.
 I ended up internalizing a lot of that.
 It’s something I’m working through in my individual therapy.

-Oscar: Yeah, there’s an intense kind of self-inventory you do as you prepare to be a therapist.
+Isaac: Yeah, there’s an intense kind of self-inventory you do as you prepare to be a therapist.
 And in reading authors like the Gottmans, Irvin Yalom, Virginia Satir, Marsha Linehan.
 There are so many different paradigms and approaches to therapy, but underneath it all is an individual’s quest for a healthy self and healthy relationships.
 I finally found the language to describe the cognitive dissonance I’ve been experiencing (especially about dysphoria) for my entire life.
 It was freeing and also sad, because I realized how fully I have been limiting and policing myself up until now.
-As Will mentions, Instagram and other online communities like Reddit were useful, too.
+As Matt mentions, Instagram and other online communities like Reddit were useful, too.
 I would also be totally remiss if I didn’t mention the invaluable support of all of my teachers and classmates in the graduate school co-hort.
 I also work at the university, and they have a very strong queer alliance on campus, which is amazing.
 It helped me see that transitioning doesn’t have to be something that is shameful.
 It can be such a joyful experience, which is not the narrative that gets told very often in our cis-heteronormative society.

 What parts of previous identities or “labels” are you happy to let go of?

-Oscar: For me, it’s been this huge sigh of relief to not have to pretend interest in stuff like makeup.
+Isaac: For me, it’s been this huge sigh of relief to not have to pretend interest in stuff like makeup.
 I got really good at makeup, actually, as kind of a camouflage response to never feeling at home in women’s attire. (“If my eyeliner wings are on point, they’ll never suspect!”)
 My social life feels different, too, in a good way.
 It sounds so simple, but when you are showing people your genuine self, it invites them to do the same.
-I am so grateful for the people in my life, especially Will.
+I am so grateful for the people in my life, especially Matt.

-Will: I literally had to force myself to like soccer so I would have something to talk to straight guys about.
-Oscar is way more in tune with the more stereotypical side of masculinity and it’s been refreshing to see him be able to express that side of himself.
+Matt: I literally had to force myself to like soccer so I would have something to talk to straight guys about.
+Isaac is way more in tune with the more stereotypical side of masculinity and it’s been refreshing to see him be able to express that side of himself.
 There is a bit of whiplash, though, with how we interact with people now.
 I’m still learning how to let go of those inauthentic aspects of myself that I created just so I could fit in and not get harassed.
 I remember reading somewhere that “the skills you use to survive are not the same skills you use to thrive” and that stuck with me.
 So much of how I used to act and how I used to communicate with people was really just a mechanism so I wouldn’t be ostracized.
 Self-deprecation and not talking about my emotional needs were the two more intense aspects of that performance.
 That being said, I understand that not every gay guy goes through this, especially the ones who grew up in more stable environments.
-Oscar and I didn’t have the smoothest upbringings so there are deeper issues we’re still unpacking both in couples and individual counseling.
+Isaac and I didn’t have the smoothest upbringings so there are deeper issues we’re still unpacking both in couples and individual counseling.

 Looking back, what did you find most limiting about being in a “straight” relationship?
 What expectations did that create for each of you, as individuals and as a couple?

-Oscar: I felt like I had to be the “mother” of the house or something, because that’s what society conditions female-bodied people to do.
+Isaac: I felt like I had to be the “mother” of the house or something, because that’s what society conditions female-bodied people to do.
 My grandmothers taught me from a young age how to clean, cook, and sew.
 Indirectly they taught me that it was okay to resent your husband, so long as the chores got done.
 I have always been a fairly up-front person with my feelings, but for some reason discussing the division of labor in our marriage has always been tricky.
 I think in the same way I hid behind makeup, I hid in the role of “wife.”

-Will: There was a similar tension for me because I have never brought in that much money to the marriage.
+Matt: There was a similar tension for me because I have never brought in that much money to the marriage.
 We were, for many reasons I’m not proud to admit, kind of beholden to those ’50s stereotypes where the man makes the money and the woman manages the house.
 There’s been a lot of conscious unlearning that we’ve both been doing to let that stuff go.
 I’ve always been more of a caregiver than a provider in that sense—someone who wanted to communicate about emotions and about anxieties, someone who enjoys being a nurse.
-Helping Oscar recover from his first surgery felt deeply rewarding to me because it meant that I could take care of him.
+Helping Isaac recover from his first surgery felt deeply rewarding to me because it meant that I could take care of him.
 That’s not something that the culture encourages men to do.
 And I love cleaning the house and making sure he feels safe and content.
 That said, I’m still a horrible cook.

-Oscar: You’re not so bad.
+Isaac: You’re not so bad.
 At any rate, you’re amazing at ordering takeout, which is just as good!

 What have been some of your greatest challenges as you navigate new identities as individuals, and also as a couple?

-Will: It’s not something I like to admit but I don’t know if I would’ve had the confidence to come out as gay if my spouse didn’t come out as trans.
+Matt: It’s not something I like to admit but I don’t know if I would’ve had the confidence to come out as gay if my spouse didn’t come out as trans.
 Seeing him be that honest, seeing him come out to his family and friends, how could I not be inspired by that?
 How could I stay in the closet?
 Somewhere down the line, I ended up internalizing this deep fear of rejection and having him with me has been a continual source of strength.
 We kind of parented each other, in that regard, because I think you need to be able to trust someone, really trust someone, to articulate this essential part of yourself that you were conditioned to believe was shameful.

 Coming out was a bit of a catalyst.
 It finally let me confront a lot of unprocessed darkness from my past that I have been incredibly hesitant to address.
 Eventually, you have to look those demons in the face if you have any hope of having a life worth living, though.
 Every month gets easier.
 Despite the more frightening backsliding that’s happening with how the culture treats the LGBTQ+ community, we’re slowly getting more at home with ourselves and with each other.
 Obviously, those two things are pretty connected—how we each process our own issues definitely affects the relationship.
 That’s pretty universal though.

-Oscar: So far the biggest challenge for me has been asking everyone I know to see me in this different light.
+Isaac: So far the biggest challenge for me has been asking everyone I know to see me in this different light.
 I have been hugely fortunate to have a supportive family, work colleagues, and friends.
 However, misgendering still happens on rare occasions, and I am starting to learn how to cope better with that.
 The times it has happened have by no means been malicious, but it still registers as upsetting for me.
 Body dysphoria is also a constant battle.
 I had top surgery this past year, which did absolute wonders for my well-being.
 But dysphoria still rears its ugly head more often than I care to admit.
-Will has been with me throughout all of this, and he is such a compassionate listener.
+Matt has been with me throughout all of this, and he is such a compassionate listener.
 Simply being present and listening is just about the best thing a spouse can do, in my opinion.
 He helps me feel seen, and there is a special quality to being near him.
-Will makes people feel good about themselves because he always looks for the best in others.
+Matt makes people feel good about themselves because he always looks for the best in others.

 What have been the greatest joys?
 Have you created any new rituals together?

-Will: The greatest joy is that we finally get to be honest with each other.
-It’s not an exaggeration to say that Oscar coming out saved both of our lives.
+Matt: The greatest joy is that we finally get to be honest with each other.
+It’s not an exaggeration to say that Isaac coming out saved both of our lives.
 There was always some essential truth that was missing, something that almost split us up, and to have that be articulated was this previously unnameable emotional splinter we were finally able to tweeze out.
 It’s like we restarted our relationship.
 There’s nothing better than getting to fall in love with your spouse all over again.

 Subscribe below to receive our blog posts directly to your inbox.